metmajer/oneagent-docker-redhat-certified/README.md

 - Validate that the server's certificate holder is Dynatrace
 - Build the image on Red Hat's official 'rhel' base image (MaEt)
+- Replace references to help.dynatrace.com with the accurate link